albertyang2007/API-Gateway/istio/README.md

 istioctl install
 or specify the profile:
-istioctl install --set profile=demo or allow all outgoing traffic without deny: istioctl install --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=ALLOW_ANY or to control the outoging traffic with register policy: istioctl install --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY
+istioctl install --set profile=demo

+or allow all outgoing traffic without deny: (currently I use this command) istioctl install --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=ALLOW_ANY

+or to manually enable the egress gateway if not active: istioctl install --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=ALLOW_ANY --set components.egressGateways.enabled=true --set components.egressGateways.name=istio-egressgateway

+or to control the outoging traffic with register policy: istioctl install --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY